otp-demo/rhsso-auto/configuration-docs/Azure.md

       docker push quay.io/mahesh_v/azure-keycloak-integration:v1
       ```
 * **Step 3: Running in Kubernetes or OpenShift**
   This script is designed to be ran as a Job in a Kubernetes-like environment.
 This Job will run a container containing this script once using the environment variables provided to it.
-You will likely need to push an image of this script with your realm export to a container registry that your cluster can reach.
+You will likely need to push an image of this script with your payload attributes to a container registry that your cluster can reach.
 It is recommended that you get the admin username and password from a Secret or similarly secure resource.

   **Example Job**
   ```